A modular and open source glacier model#

-OGGM is an open source modelling framework able to simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world, in a fully automated and extensible workflow.
+OGGM is a cutting-edge open source modelling framework designed to simulate the past and future mass balance, volume, and geometry of glaciers worldwide.

 This webpage is for the software documentation: for general information about the OGGM project and related news, visit oggm.org.

-If you are new to OGGM would like a short introduction, here is a recent 15’ presentation about the project:
+If you are new to OGGM would like a short introduction, here is a 15’ presentation from April 2020:

 How to use the model, with concrete code examples and links to the tutorials.